Find a spider by...

 male: about 20 mm

-A burrow in the ground with threads radiating from its entrance
+A burrow with threads radiating from its entrance

 The characteristics of this funnel-web species are mostly the same as for the ground-dwelling Darling Downs species, Hadronyche infensa.
 Only an